-At first glance, the fretboard can be a little intimidating.
+Why is this important?
+Because at first glance, the fretboard can be a little intimidating and difficult to understand.
 Unlike a piano, in which the notes occur in a linear fashion, the fretboard is laid out like a grid.
 There’s no built-in guide on how to use it, navigate it, or understand the relationship between different notes and intervals.

-But what if I told you there was a way to understand the entire fretboard that would allow you to intuitively switch between different chord combinations and scales, improvise, and even solo at different places on the neck?
+But what if there was a way to understand the entire fretboard that would allow you to intuitively switch between different chord combinations and scales, improvise, and even solo at different places on the neck?